ErniW/Arduino-distance-sensors-comparison/README.md

 - *Actually the address 0x12 is assigned on runtime.
 Default i2c address is 0x52.
 You don't need to change it.*
 - *VL53L3CX pins aren't 5V compatible.
 Pololu board has voltage regulator but they wrote that XSHUT and GPIO1 aren't level-shifted.*
 - *TODO: add calibration code.*

+## APDS-9930
+Measurement distance is up to 100mm (in my opinion it's up to 150mm), however the **measurements are raw density values not distance units.**

+It can measure up/down/left/right gestures and near/far when using proximity data.

+### Notes:
+- **Sensor operates in 3.3V logic, do not connect to 5V.
+SDA and SCL will work on 5V however it's not recommended (you can use logic-level converter).**
+- *There are libraries from Adafruit, Sparkfun and Arduino.
+Their example code looks similar.
+Some of them use interrupts so you can respond immediately whenever an event occurs instead of polling for it.* **Sparkfun library includes near/far gesture based on hand distance.**